 3:00 pm – 3:30 pm Guest arrivals and coffee

-The roundtable invites participants to reflect on the defining challenges of our time, including armed conflicts, climate change, social inequalities, and the accelerating impact of new technologies.
-It offers a practical space for dialogue across disciplines and sectors, bringing together researchers, policymakers, and civil society actors.
-The discussion emphasizes how integrative approaches that connect the humanities, social and natural sciences, and cultural practices can generate new pathways toward peace and resilience.
+The roundtable will reflect on the inter-connected challenges of our time, including armed conflicts, climate change, social inequalities, and the accelerating overall impact of transformative technologies.
+It offers a practical space for dialogue across disciplines and sectors, bringing together politicians, diplomats, researchers, policymakers, and civil society actors.
+The discussion emphasizes how integrative approaches can generate new pathways toward peace and resilience.

 Monday, February 23rd